Give Today

 Atrium - Holy Vessels - Ciborium

-The ciborium, which holds consecrated hosts, is made from silver, gold plate and pewter.
+The ciborium, used to hold consecrated hosts, is made of silver, gold plate, and pewter.
 It is inscribed: “To Rev. Christopher Kurina, OFM from The Valuch Family.”

-The ciborium was held at the Holy Family Friary in Pittsburgh, PA.
-The friary was originally part of the Most Holy Savior Vice Province which began in 1926 when friars came from Slovakia to work with the Slovakian immigrants.
-In 2000, the friars of that vice province joined with St. John the Baptist Province.
+The ciborium was housed at Holy Family Friary in Pittsburgh, Pennsylvania.
+That friary was originally part of the Most Holy Savior Vice Province, which was established in 1926 when friars came from Slovakia to minister to Slovak immigrants.
+In 2000, the friars of that vice province joined St. John the Baptist Province.